reachingDef/reveal.js/slides.md

 *  many implementations
 *  considered to be slow <!-- .element: class="fragment" data-fragment-index="1" -->
 *  and resource hungry <!-- .element: class="fragment" data-fragment-index="1" -->
+Note:
+* SSL2.0: 1995
+* TLS 1.0: 1999
+* TLS 1.2: 2008

 --

 Verification in two steps:
 1. development of a test bench <!-- .element: class="fragment" data-fragment-index="1" -->
 2. evaluation of TLS on selected target platforms <!-- .element: class="fragment" data-fragment-index="2" -->

+Note:
+* first steps more extensive than thought
+* evaluation only on TWR board (fast, has linux on it)

 --